-(a) examining their own identities and biases and fostering a learning environment that recognizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and
+(a) examining their own identities and biases and fostering a learning environment that recognizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and encourages students to examine issues and expressions of social equity within and beyond the classroom or school;

-Commented [SB11]: Currently defined in law

-Commented [SB12]: Now defined directly in relevant section.

-Commented [SB13]: Now included in the Curriculum Content Area to expound upon description there.

-Commented [SB14]: Not used in rule.

-- encourages students to examine issues and expressions of social equity within and beyond the classroom or school; - (b) modeling and setting high expectations for all students regardless of a student's prior academic experience, family background, socio-economic status or (dis)abilities and promoting respect for student differences; - (c) recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world; - (d) communicating in culturally and linguistically responsive ways; - (e) providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - using educational and assistive technology to reduce barriers to learning and heighten student engagement; - (g) cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning; - (h) emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - (i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback; - (j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - (k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - (I) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - (m) fostering a positive classroom culture using restorative practices where appropriate; and
+(b) modeling and setting high expectations for all students - regardless of a student's prior academic experience, family background, socio-economic status or (dis)abilities and promoting respect for student differences;

+(c) recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world:

-(n) examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and to synthesize diverse perspectives and narratives, including those from their lived experiences, into a coherent understanding or analysis.
+(d) communicating in culturally and linguistically responsive ways;

+(e) providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning;

+(f) using educational and assistive technology to reduce barriers to learning and heighten student engagement;

+(g) cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning;

+(h) emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom;

+(i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback;

+(j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula;

+Commented [SB25]: See: definition of "Interdisciplinary."

+(k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes;

+(I) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and

+(m) fostering a positive classroom culture using restorative practices where appropriate.